-First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
-This will make sure that no features are selected before beginning the new query.
-In the Select Layer By Attribute Pane, make sure that the Layer N

-- In the Select Layer By Attribute Pane, make sure that the Layer Name or Table View is set to towns.
-Leave the Selection type set to New selection. - ☐ Add a Clause. - ☐ In the new clause, set the field to "NAME" the operator to "is Equal to" and the Value to "CHARLESTON."
+- □ Make sure the required layers are visible. - First, clear the current selection by selecting Clear in the Selection area under the Map Tab.
+This will make sure that no features are selected before beginning the new query. - In the Select Layer By Attributes Pane, make sure that the Layer Name or Table View is set to towns.
+Leave the Selection type set to New selection. - In the clause, set the field to "NAME" the operator to "is Equal to" and the Value to "CHARLESTON."
 You can obtain "CHARLESTON" from the drop down list.
-You don't need to type it. - ☐ Click Add to add the clause to the query. - ☐ Click Run to execute the guery.
+You don't need to type it. - □ Click Apply to execute the query.